 Preparing for Your Visit

-Parents should prepare for a visit to Nicklaus Children's Hospital, formerly Miami Children's Hospital, by first contacting the Global Health team.
+Your first point of contact should be the Global Health team.
 We expedite all necessary appointments and admissions, including coordinating coverage and authorizations with your international insurance provider.
-We will also help you better understand your child’s diagnostic or treatment procedures, provide information on our medical team and assist with the logistics of your trip (visas, accommodations, etc.).
+We will also help you better understand your child’s plan of care, provide information on our medical team and assist with the logistics of your trip (visas, accommodations, etc.).
 We are always available to answer any questions or discuss any issues you may have.

 Be sure to bring all medical documents and imaging from your primary doctor, as well as travel and financial documents.
-If you are unsure about the paperwork required, please contact the GHS team.
+If you are unsure about the paperwork required, please contact the Global Health team.

 Preparing Your Child for a Visit